Valto05/LCD-and-SD-cards/README.md

 # LCD-and-SD-cards
-Uploading picture on LCD from SD card
+Uploading picture on LCD from SD card with STM32